universalweb/Whitepaper/WhitePaper.md

 ###### Data Transport Protocol

 UDSP is a UDP based low-latency, real-time, bi-directional, encrypted, and reliable Data Transport Protocol.

-##### The Problem

-As mentioned in the introduction: User’s demands have changed and our requirements of the web have grown.
-These changes make HTTP a major bottleneck.
-The HTTP standard itself and TCP are both huge issues.
-Large data centers moving copious amounts of data from one end-point to the other have latency and cost issues associated with outdated Internet architecture.
-HTTP is especially problematic when users are experiencing low throughput, limited bandwidth, degraded network connectivity, or requiring a near real-time response.

 ##### The Solution